TropicSatern36/OMV_Compose/README.md

 - **SWAG (Secure Web Application Gateway)**: A reverse proxy service that handles SSL termination, DNS validation (via Cloudflare), and access to internal services via subdomains.

 ### Automation & Monitoring:
-- **Watchtower**: Automatically updates containers when new versions are available and sends notifications of updates.
+- **Watchtower**: Automatically updates containers when new versions are released and notifies you of the updates.

 ### Cloudflare Tunnel:
-- **Cloudflared**: A service to securely expose local services to the internet using Cloudflare's tunnel.
+- **Cloudflare**: A service to securely expose local services to the internet using Cloudflare's tunnel.

 ## Network Configuration

-The services communicate with each other via a custom bridge network (`omv`) with a dedicated subnet (`10.5.0.0/24`).
-This allows containers to access each other using static IP addresses within this subnet.
-The containerized applications are also able to communicate securely with external services.
+The services are connected through a custom bridge network (omv) with a dedicated subnet (10.5.0.0/24).
+This setup allows containers to communicate with each other using static IP addresses within the subnet, while also enabling secure communication with external services.

 ## Persistent Storage

 Each application that requires persistent data is configured with volumes to ensure that data is retained across container restarts.
 These volumes include:

 - **Media Volumes**: For storing media files such as movies, TV shows, and eBooks.
-- **Config Volumes**: For preserving application configuration and settings.
+- **Config Volumes**: For storing and preserving application configurations and settings.

 These volumes are bound to host directories, allowing for easy access and management of files.